johangithub/AFMAN11-217v1/chp6.md

 6.8.5.5.6.
 Repeat the name of the airport.

 6.8.5.5.6.1.
-Example: -Shenandoah traffic, Track 66, white Learjet, 5 miles south on the straight-in ILS Runway 5, touch and go, Shenandoah.‖
+Example: "Shenandoah traffic, Track 66, white Learjet, 5 miles south on the straight-in ILS Runway 5, touch and go, Shenandoah."

-6.9.
-Flyability Checks.
+#### 6.9.{#6_9} Flyability Checks.

 6.9.1.
 Instrument procedure flyability checks are flown to ensure procedures are safe, practical, and consistent with good operating procedures before general use.
 They may be accomplished in lieu of or in addition to an official flight check.
 Whenever possible, flyability checks should be conducted by instructor/evaluator pilots.
-Flyability checks are NOT official flight inspections (-flight checks‖), but shall include the entire procedure including the missed approach segment and all holding patterns.
+Flyability checks are NOT official flight inspections ("flight checks"), but shall include the entire procedure including the missed approach segment and all holding patterns.
 Prior to accomplishing a flyability check, pilots will review applicable portions of AFI 11-230, Instrument Procedures.

-6.10.
-Procedure and Database Problem Reporting.
+#### 6.10.{#6_10} Procedure and Database Problem Reporting.

 6.10.1.
 Despite the best quality control measures, it is still possible for aircrews to discover errors in databases, instrument procedures, charts, etc. If you discover a discrepancy or a discrepancy between two sources (ex. procedure pulled from aircraft database differs from paper IAP), report the discrepancy to your unit Standardization/Evaluation function.
 They, in turn, should report the details to the source of the database or procedure.
 All sources of databases, instrument procedures, charts, etc. have established procedures for reporting errors.
 Procedures and points of contact vary by vendor and organization and are located in the documentation that comes with the particular product.